 Psychologists call this a "desirable difficulty."
 That frustration you feel?
 That’s the sound of your brain actually working.

-When you feel like you’re failing during a session, remind yourself that you’re building a more robust mental model.
+When you feel like you’re failing during a session, remind yourself that you’re building a stronger mental model.
 If the mental friction is making it hard to get started, check out our piece on the science of getting started to help you push through the initial wall.

 Level Up Your Strategy